-8. a.
-FACULTY TUTOR
+7 a.
+FACULTY MENTOR

-To help students in planning their courses of study and for general advice on the academic programme, the HOD shall allot a certain number of students to a faculty to whom they shall function as faculty tutor throughout their period of study.
-Faculty tutors shall advise the students and monitor their conduct of behavior and academics.
-Problems if any, they should be counseled periodically.
-The Faculty tutor is also responsible to inform the parents of their wards progress.
-Faculty tutor shall display the cumulativeattendance particulars of his / her ward students' periodically (once in 2 weeks) on the Notice Board to enable the students know their attendance status and satisfy the clause 7 of this regulation.
+To help students in planning their courses of study and for general advice on the academic programme, the HoD shall allot a certain number of students to a faculty who will function as mentor throughout their period of study.
+Faculty mentors shall advise the students and monitor their behavior and academic performance.
+Problems if any shall be counseled by them periodically.
+The Faculty mentor is also responsible to inform the parents of their wards progress.
+Faculty mentor shall display the cumulative attendance particulars of his / her ward students' periodically (once in 2 weeks) on the Notice Board to enable the students to know their attendance status and satisfy the clause 7 of this regulation.